-The president of the NRF, Low Teck Seng, along with the ambassador of Singapore to France, Zainal Arif Mantaha, and Eugene See, head of CREATE (Campus for Research Excellence And Technological Enterprise, NRF campus in Singapore), met on July 4th 2017 at the IRT SystemX the president of Université Paris-Saclay, Gilles Bloch, with Guillaume Garreta, director of international relations, and Armelle Regnault, deputy director of research, within the framework of an exploratory mission to identify partnership opportunities.
+On 4 July 2017, the president of the NRF, Low Teck Seng, with the ambassador of Singapore to France, Zainal Arif Mantaha, and Eugene See, head of CREATE (Campus for Research Excellence And Technological Enterprise, NRF campus in Singapore), met Gilles Bloch, the president of Université Paris-Saclay, at the IRT SystemX, with Guillaume Garreta, director of international relations, and Armelle Regnault, deputy director of research, within the framework of an exploratory mission to identify partnership opportunities.
 The visit follows on from several missions by representatives of the French state to Singapore in 2017 such as that of President François Hollande who, on this occasion, signed 15 agreements of which 7 directly involve UPSaclay laboratories.

 The National Research Foundation